Adding JavaScript to your WordPress pages or posts can improve functionality and user engagement.

 After that, select ‘JavaScript Snippet’ from the ‘Code Type’ dropdown menu.

-Then, just scroll until you find the ‘Insertion’ section.
+Then, you’ll want to scroll until you find the ‘Insertion’ section.

-All you have to do now is select a ‘Location’ for the code from the dropdown menu.
-Find ‘Page, Post, Custom Post Type’ and choose where in the page or post you want the code to appear.
+Now, all you have to do is select a ‘Location’ for the code from the dropdown menu.
+Find ‘Page, Post, Custom Post Type’ and choose where you want the code to appear in the page or post.

 If you choose to have WPCode insert the snippet before or after a paragraph, you will be able to choose which specific paragraph in the post it will appear before or after.